 Maybe.
 There is a bright side to this news, and it’s not just for epileptic patients who will be able to benefit from Epidiolex.
 (Although we are very glad for those who will get to experience the benefits of CBD in whatever way they can!)

 The truly good news is that the FDA is indeed recognizing that natural CBD has helpful, therapeutic benefits.
-The fact that they approved the use of synthetic CBD does have important implications for the rest of the CBD family as well.
+The fact that they approved the use of Pharmaceutical CBD does have important implications for the rest of the CBD family as well.
 It’s a step in the right direction and a positive change.

 More Good News

-According to the co author of the study, Orrin Devinsky, “This new study adds rigorous evidence of cannabidiol’s effectiveness in reducing seizure burden in a severe form of epilepsy and, importantly, is the first study of its kind to offer more information on proper dosing.”
+According to the co-author of the study, Orrin Devinsky, “This new study adds rigorous evidence of cannabidiol’s effectiveness in reducing seizure burden in a severe form of epilepsy and, importantly, is the first study of its kind to offer more information on proper dosing.”
 He goes on to add, “These are real medications with real side effects.”

 That’s the great news for the world of cannabis.
 Science and personal evidence agree: Natural CBD is a powerful and potent plant substance that can make a big difference in a person’s health and wellness.